✳ OMNIVIEWER

 A note on the CSV format

 CSV — comma‑separated values — is the lowest common denominator for tabular data: one record per line, fields separated by a delimiter, with quoting for fields that contain the delimiter, quotes or newlines.
-It is loosely described by RFC 4180, though real‑world files vary in delimiter (comma, tab, semicolon), quoting and encoding — which is exactly why looking at the raw bytes is useful.
+It is loosely described by RFC 4180, though real‑world files vary in delimiter (comma, tab, semicolon), quoting and encoding — which is exactly why the parser here tracks quote state byte‑exactly across chunk boundaries, and why looking at the raw bytes is still useful.

 FAQ